-‘Days Of Our Lives’ Casting Scoop: Reunited Couple, Fan Fave Back For Lengthy Arc, Dead Father Appears,
+‘Days Of Our Lives’ Casting Scoops: Reunited Couple, Fan Fave Back For Lengthy Arc, Dead Father Appears,

 Double Comeback

-December casting scoop for Days of Our Lives reveal that Vivian (Louise Sorel) and a new character played by Tyler Christopher will arrive in Salem.
+December casting scoops for Days of Our Lives reveal that Vivian (Louise Sorel) and a new character played by Tyler Christopher will arrive in Salem.
 DOOL fans have been looking forward to Vivian’s arrival, and it seems like her stay will last for more than one episode.
 She will be part of one arc, and she will stay until it’s over.

 Vivian’s appearance will also coincide with Tyler Christopher’s Days of Our Lives debut.
 The actor, who is best known for playing Nikolas Cassadine in General Hospital, will reportedly portray a new character, Stefan.
 These two will be involved in an eventful New Year’s Eve celebration.
 Days of Our Lives spoilers tease that there’s a connection between Christopher’s character and Vivian.